July 13-18, 2014 Expedition near Mt. Rainier south of Seattle WA

 The goal of this camp session is to prove to yourself that you can survive any wilderness emergency and begin living in traditional comfort.
 If you already have some experience, this camp is also good test to see how to take it from the “emergency survival” level to the “primitive living” and eventual “stone age living” levels.

 Skills covered during this camp session may include, but are not limited to the following list:

-• Emergency Shelter & Traditional Shelter (debris hut, lean-to, wickiup, thatch hut, earth lodge, split cedar cabins, and pit houses, including fire drafting strategies)
+• Emergency, Traditional & Most Practical Survival Shelters. (debris hut, lean-to, wickiup, thatch hut, earth lodge, split cedar cabins, and pit houses, including fire drafting strategies)

 • Natural Water Purification (seeps, filters, rock boiling, and locating natural springs)

 • Honorably Harvest the Top 10 Most Important Survival Plants.